Laurens-R/SyncToyNext/README.md

 #### Command Line Arguments
 - `--config <file>`: Path to a custom JSON configuration file.
 If omitted, the default config in the application directory is used.
 - `--service`: Run as a Windows service (Windows only).
 If omitted, runs as a console app.
+- `--strict`: Enable strict file integrity checking (SHA-256 hash comparison).
+- `--recover`: Force a full sync on startup, as if the previous shutdown was unclean (useful for recovery or manual override).

+### Service Coordination (Windows)

+When running the tool manually from the command line on Windows, SyncToyNext will automatically check if the SyncToyNext Windows service is running.
+If it is, the service will be gracefully stopped before the manual sync begins.
+If the service cannot be stopped, the application will exit to prevent conflicting sync actions.
+After the manual sync completes, the service will be restarted if it was running before.

 #### Console Controls
 - When running as a console app, press `q` to quit and gracefully shut down all watchers and sync operations.